ferrandisme/textAnalyzer/README.md

 # Text analyzer

-This small project aims to provide an endpoint for sentiment analysis.
-This endpoint will receive a text, which will be split into sentences.
+This small project aims to provide endpoints for sentiment and language analysis.

+Sentiment analysis will receive a text, which will be split into sentences.
 The response will be each sentence with its sentiment (neutral, negative, positive, or others).
 The project uses Stanford Corenlp for data processing.

-Also, this project is an example to practice Kotlin with Spring.
+Language detection will use a trained model to get information about the language.
+It will return the three better matches for each text.

 ## API Reference